MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 	    populationCount->setString(std::to_string(grid->getPopulationCount()));
 	}

-That's it for `HelloWorldScene` so let's finish up the project by coding the last remaining methods in *Grid.cpp*.
+That's it for `HelloWorld` so let's finish up the project by coding the last remaining methods in *Grid.cpp*.

 Grid Accessors
 ======================